 How to prepare for a hurricane

-As Hurricane Florence moves towards the Eastern seaboard, it’s a sad reminder for Floridians, many of which have suffered through many hurricanes in the past.
+As we move into hurricane season and storms are becoming more frequent, it’s a sad reminder for Floridians, many of which have suffered through many hurricanes in the past.
 When a hurricane approaches, what can you do to prepare for the worst event?
 Here are a few practical tips for you.
-Installing hurricane impact windows is the start and will protect your home, loved ones and belongings.
+Installing hurricane impact windows is the start and will protect your home, loved ones, and belongings.
 But what else should you be doing?
 Here at Wrights Impact Window and Door, we have all personally gone through hurricanes, so we asked around the office and prepared this article so that we can all be better prepared.

 Install impact windows and doors